isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev.rst

-For the sake of simplicity, we're going to focus on the most common type of variant, the mssense_variant which alters the chain of amino acids, forming proteins and potentially having a functional impact.
+For the sake of simplicity, we're going to focus on the most common type of variant, the missense_variant which potentially can have a functional impact through altering the amino acid chain.

-Another question we might ask, is how are variants distributed across the tissue types (Studies).
+Another question we might ask regards how variants distributed across the tissue types (Studies).

 .. code-block:: sql